antropova/converter-cli/README.md

 ### `LibraryParser`

+The `LibraryParser` should responible for finding the MP3 files, parsing their titles, and build Song, Artist, and Genre objects from that data.

-The `LibraryParser` should accept a relative path from the top of the directory that points to a directory with MP3s to parse.
+An instance of `LibraryParser` should accept a relative path from the top of the directory that points to a directory with MP3s to parse.
 For example, `LibraryParser.new('db/data')` would point to the `data` directory provided within `db`.

 The `library_parser_spec` defines a pretty specific vision for the library parser.
 It breaks it down to some small methods.